jjclark1982/bitburner-scripts/batch/README.md

 `hack.js`, `grow.js`, `weaken.js` - Single-purpose scripts which run once and terminate.
 These are deployed automatically by other scripts.
 TODO: rename `weaken.js` to `weak.js`?

-`rank-targets.js` - Library of functions for planning batches and estimating profitability.
+`analyze.js` - Library of functions for planning batches and estimating profitability.
 When run as an executable, prints the most profitable targets.
-TODO: rename to `plan.js` or `analyze.js`

 `pool.js` - Library of functions for running scripts on any available host.
 When run as an executable, prints the servers currently available.